-The moving party must demonstrate through affidavit evidence filed in support of the motion that there is 'some basis in fact' for each element of the certification test, other than the proper pleadings requirement.
+The party seeking certification must demonstrate through admissible affidavit evidence filed in support of the motion that there is "some basis in fact," or "some evidence," for each element of the certification test, other than the requirement that the pleadings disclose a cause of action.
+Several recent courts (including appellate courts in Ontario and the Federal Court of Appeal) have held that this standard requires the representative plaintiff to establish both some basis in fact for the existence of each asserted common issue and also that the asserted issue can be resolved on a class-wide basis.
 The respondent to the motion is entitled to file affidavit evidence together with a statement of fact and law in opposition to the certification motion (and in some jurisdictions is required to file evidence in response).
 In some jurisdictions, the parties are entitled to conduct oral cross-examinations upon the evidence in the affidavits filed in support and in opposition to class certification (discussed further below, as this varies across the country), following which each party to the motion will serve and file their statement of fact and law with the court.
 The parties will then appear before the court for a formal hearing of the motion for certification and present oral argument in favour and in opposition to class certification.
 The judge hearing the motion will render a determination of the motion with written reasons for the decision whether or not to certify the action as a class proceeding and will also address the other requests in the motion materials.
 Those items required to be addressed for certification include:

-- a description of the class;

-- appointment of the class representative;

-- · the relief sought by the class;

-- the common issues certified by the court;

-- the time and manner to opt out of the class (or opt in for Newfoundland and Labrador, and New Brunswick); and

-- such other relief deemed appropriate by the court.
+- a description of the class; - the appointment of the class representative; - the relief sought by the class; - the common issues certified by the court; - the time and manner to opt out of the class (or opt in for Newfoundland and Labrador, and New Brunswick); and - such other relief deemed appropriate by the court.

-Pre-certification document production is generally granted in only exceptional cases.
+Pre-certification document production is not the norm and is granted only in exceptional cases.
 Because the certification stage is intended to be procedural, the threshold for production is high enough to protect that process from becoming bogged down by evidence that goes to the merits.
-In some provinces (e.g. Ontario, Saskatchewan, and Nova Scotia), the courts have been willing to make exceptions where evidence will assist in making a determination on certification, particularly in medical product liability cases; see for example Dine v.
-Biomet, 2015 ONSC 1911 and Sweetland v.
-Glaxosmithkline Inc., 2014 NSSC 216 (CanLII).
+In some provinces (e.g., Ontario, Saskatchewan, and Nova Scotia), the courts have been willing to make exceptions where evidence will assist in making a determination on certification, particularly in medical product liability cases.
+See, for example, Dine v.
+Biomet, 2015 ONSC 1911, and Sweetland v.
+GlaxoSmithKline Inc., 2014 NSSC 216.
 The court's ability to do so is grounded in provisions in class action legislation granting the court broad discretion to make orders or impose conditions respecting the conduct of the proceeding.

 There is no pre-certification oral discovery in class proceedings in Canada.
-Generally, the only examination that may be permitted in the common law provinces and territories is a cross-examination upon filed affidavits.
+The only examinations that may be permitted in the common law provinces and territories are cross-examinations upon filed affidavits and, in some cases, cross-examinations of non-party witnesses pursuant to summons issued in accordance with the rules of court.
 Leave to conduct a cross-examination is not required in some jurisdictions.
 In others, like British Columbia and Saskatchewan, absent agreement of the parties to a cross-examination, leave must be granted by the court.
 Discovery on the merits of the litigation is not permitted prior to the class certification motion.